PaperPrototype/Course-Guidebook/Guidelines/english.md

 ## COURSE_GUIDELINE_001
 **INTRODUCE CONCEPTS, EXPECT BEGINNERS, EXPLAIN JARGON**

 When introducing a new concept don't use any jargon or techincal words.
 Instead use plain english and simple words.
-Be as concise as possible, but still be thorough.
+Be as concise as possible, while still being thorough.
 Make sure that it is well explained with physical examples.
 Don't be vague, and make sure that no reader is left scratching their heads.
 Once the student understand it, tell them the techinical name of the concept.
 (Make sure to add this concept and its jargon (technical word) to the Notes!)
 From then on use the jargon / technical word when explaining things.

 ## COURSE_GUIDELINE_002
 **JUST THE FACTS**

 No opinions.
 (If you want to explain your opinion then we highly recommend you make a blog post about it you can link to that blog post, try medium.com).
 Instead show both alternatives and working examples.
 This way the student see's technology and possiblility's, not potholes to be avoided.

-EDIT: Later we will have a way of having mini exploration courses for each lecture to explore and dive deeper into a specific concept / subject.
-So you can babble away!

 ## COURSE_GUIDELINE__003